xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-migration-process.md

 ## Step 1 - Start

-At the first step of the wizard, select the check box to confirm that you understand the consequences of using the wizard.
-Namely, any existing data in your X-Cart 5 store will be overwritten as a result of the migration process.
+At the first step of the wizard, select the checkbox to confirm that you understand the consequences of using the wizard.
+Namely, all existing data in your X-Cart 5 store will be overwritten.

 Click **Start migration** to proceed:
 ![mw_1.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_1.png)